Haskeeb265/obsidian-vault/1 - Rough Notes/Securing Data.md

 - Passkeys eliminate passwords

 To verify identity through passkey, websites would first send you a challenge.
 The challenge is anything.
 It can be a word, phrase a number etc.
+- Using your private key, you generate a signature for that challenge and sends it back to the server
+- The server then uses your public key to decrypt your signature to get back the same challenge value

+## Encryption in Transit:

+-